Georgina Herrera: Biography

-Georgina Herrera was born on 23 April 1936 in Jovellanos, the capital of Matanzas Province, Cuba.
+Georgina Filomena Herrera Cardenas was born on 23 April 1936 in Jovellanos, the capital of Matanzas Province, Cuba.
 She began writing when she was nine years old, and when she was 16 her first poems were published, in such Havana periodicals as El País and Diario de la Tarde.
 As Miriam DeCosta-Willis has noted of Herrera's work, "Many of her later poems capture the pain and loneliness of her growing-up years", during which she endured poverty, an absent father and the death of her mother when she was 14.

+Family conditions were challenging; According to personal accounts, Herrera lost her mother during her adolescence and was raised with limited financial resources.
+Despite this, she began to compose poems at the age of nine, demonstrating her early love of writing.
+Some of her early poems had appeared in Havana based magazines like El Rio and Diario de la Tarde by the time she was 16.

+In an interview, Herrera shares an anecdote about when she was 13 or 14 years old.
+She talks about how when she submitted a poem for a contest and was accused of plagiarism by her principal because she was using sophisticated words normally used by boys.
+Herrera explains that when she was writing the poem, she did not even know where the words were coming from.

+She started publishing poetry in various Havana newspapers at the age of 16.

 Aged 20, Herrera moved to Havana in 1956, and worked as a domestic; it was in the homes of her wealthy employers that she met writers, who encouraged her to publish.
 Early in the Cuban Revolution she became involved with the "Novación Literaria" movement, and began working as a scriptwriter at the Cuban Institute for Radio and Television.
+She also later became the President of the Radio Section there, along with being a member of the National Council of UNEAC.

+Herrera was also an activist, being involved in organizations such as MAGIN, an unofficial women's organization of women in media.
+She says in an interview, "I think everyone has a right to seek a living any way they can, especially when there's inequality."

 She married the novelist Manolo Granados, and they had two children, though later divorced.
 According to multiple sources, she died on 13 December 2021 in Havana.